If we were having coffee this weekend I’d ask you whether you think our world could use more compassion.

 With some therapy and a lot of helpful books, I was able to develop a better awareness of my own feelings and how they dictated my behavior.
 I learned about Emotional Intelligence (EI), which is the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships carefully and with sensitivity.

 Unfortunately, I didn’t apply this to myself.
 Instead, I’d listen to my inner critic, which is always quick to point out weaknesses and failures.
-Compassion was something I saved for others, not realizing how much I needed it.
+Compassion was something I saved for others, not realizing how much I needed it, myself.

-Number three is a bit complicated.
-Yes, everyone suffers at times, but at the hands of an abuser, you mistakenly think that you deserve the pain; that you’ve done something wrong to warrant the criticism and put-downs.
+This one is a bit more complicated.
+Yes, everyone suffers at times.
+But, at the hands of an abuser, you mistakenly think that you deserve the pain; that you’ve done something to warrant the criticism and put-downs.
 Essentially, I could look at other abused people and feel sorry for them, but not myself.

 It’s a strange concept now that I’ve healed from those years of malicious treatment.
 If only I had cared for myself back then the way that I do today.
 I would’ve salvaged so much time and self-esteem.
 However, I’m grateful that I got out of that toxic environment with a much better appreciation for myself.